 15. Having In Mind That You Will Be Working Directly With Patients, What Do You Consider As Key Principles Of Professionalism To Follow When Interacting With Patients?

 If an employer asks this question, he or she is likely to find out how you would perform professionalism in your role should you be hired.
 In your response, describe the qualities that define professionalism.
 Additionally, include how the qualities you provided relate to patient care.

 “As a medical record clerk, I believe that it is essential to treat patients respectfully.
 I actively and carefully listen to what patients say to ensure that they feel heard.
 In my opinion, this is an important aspect while interacting with patients.
 Then, I try my best to offer them help as per the guidelines set by the facility.”

 16. In Your Previous Role, What Health Information Software Programs Have You Worked With?

-This is a common question asked by many interviewers to gain an understanding of your technical skills.
+This is a common question asked by many interviewers to understand your technical skills.
 To respond to this question, outline your experience with some of the systems you have worked with.

 “I have had experience working with a variety of health information software programs such as those with patient scheduling tools, intuitive data checks, significant use in reporting, and other features.
-Mostly, I have been using HER software in updating, correcting, and creating information.
-I am a quick learner and I believe that I will adapt to the system that your facility is using to maintain medical records.”
+Mostly, I have been using HER software to update, correct, and create information.
+I am a quick learner, and I believe that I will adapt to the system that your facility is using to maintain medical records.”

 17. As A Medical Records Clerk, How Do You Plan To Minimize Errors?